luixal/sse/README.md

 ## Where do this messages come from?
 Every 5 seconds, the server fetches a joke from [ChuckNorris API](https://api.chucknorris.io/) and sends that joke as an SSE message to the clients.

-Also, in the terminal you have opened your server, you can type some text and, when hitting `enter`, that text will be sent as a message to the clients.
+Also, in the terminal you have opened your server, you can type some text and, when hitting `enter`, that text will be sent